 In September 2006, the Financial Accounting Standards Board ("FASB") issued SFAS No. 157, Fair Value Measurements ("SFAS 157"), which defines fair value, establishes a framework for measuring fair value, and expands disclosure about fair value measurements.
 SFAS 157 does not require any new fair value measurements; rather it specifies valuation methods to be applied when fair value measurements are required under existing or future accounting pronouncements.
 SFAS 157 is effective for fiscal years beginning after November 15, 2007 and interim periods within those fiscal years.
 In February 2008, the FASB issued FSP 157-2, Effective Date of FASB Statement No. 157 ("FSP 157-2"), which delays the effective date of SFAS 157 for non-financial assets and liabilities to fiscal years beginning after November 15, 2008.
 Generally, SFAS 157 will be applied prospectively.
-In respect to financial assets and liabilities, the Company adopted SFAS 157 in the first quarter of fiscal 2009.
+With respect to financial assets and liabilities, the Company adopted SFAS 157 in the first quarter of fiscal 2009.
 There was no material impact on the consolidated financial statements.
-The Company is currently evaluating the impact of SFAS 157 and FSP 157-2 with respect to its non-financial assets and liabilities and expects to adopt SFAS 157 and FSP 157-2 with respect to these assets and liabilities in the first quarter of its fiscal year ending March 31, 2010.
+The Company is currently evaluating the impact of SFAS 157 and FSP 157-2 with respect to its non-financial assets and liabilities and expects to adopt SFAS 157 and FSP 157-2 with respect to its non-financial March 31, 2010.

-In February 2007, the FASB issued FASB Statement No. 159, The Fair Value Option for Financial Assets and Financial Assets and Financial Liabilities - including an amendment of FASB Statement No. 115.
-This standard allows an entity the irrevocable option to elect fair value for the initial and subsequent measurement of certain financial assets and liabilities on a contract-by-contract basis.
+In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Assets and Financial Liabilities- including an amendment of FASB Statement No. 115.
+This statement allows an entity the irrevocable option to elect fair value for the initial and subsequent measurement of certain financial assets and liabilities on a contract-by-contract basis.
 Subsequent changes in fair value of these financial assets and liabilities would be recognized in earnings when they occur.
 This statement is effective for fiscal years beginning after November 15, 2007 with earlier adoption permitted under special rules.
 The adoption of this statement did not have a material impact on the consolidated financial statements of the Company.